SheratonMV/minor_internship_burn_wound/ODE/README.md

 # APSim_Model.py

-**Combined ODE model simulating systemic inflammation and regenerationof collagen under different clinical conditions.** \
+**Combined ODE model simulating systemic inflammation and regenerationof collagen under different clinical conditions.**

-Extended version of the HIIS model. edited by Ben Dickens and Mark de Boer.
+Extended version of the HIIS model.
+Edited by Ben Dickens and Mark de Boer.
 This code aims to simulate the innate immune response coupled with the induction mechanism of alkaline phosphatase.

 ## Prerequisites